How to be successful in the recruitment process for the NHS graduate management schemes

 The ability to analyse data is a core skill required from NHS graduate managers.
 During the recruitment process, the recruiters are interested in how you think and whether you can see the big picture.

 ‘I don’t expect you to be able to explain the structure of the NHS at an interview or on the assessment day,’ says Rob.
 ‘I want to know whether you have a sophisticated understanding of the challenges and the constraints facing the organisation.
 It’s not enough to know that money is an issue.
-You need to know why it’s an issue and in which departments or areas it is a particular issue.’
+You need to know why it’s an issue and in which areas it is a particular issue.’

 Similarly, you need to put the data you are given in context: ‘Look for trends.
 If you are examining mortality rates, for example, look for reasons that could explain any higher rates.
 Are patients from a more vulnerable group or is the procedure more risky?' says Rob.
 ‘Use your knowledge and common sense to form an opinion, identify whether action needs to be taken and then think about what action you would take.’